 CentOS is an enterprise-level server OS used by various companies and corporations across many industries nowadays.
 Because of its stability and extreme reliability, it is also the choice of many store admins and eCommerce companies.
 In this blog, I will break down the steps of how to install the new Magento 2 beta on a server running CentOS 7.

-It is recommended that you have Zend Server 5.6, PHP 5.6.x or 5.5.x already installed on your server along with its required extensions.
-MySQL 5.6.x and phpMyAdmin is also needed in order to proceed further.
+It is recommended that you have Zend Server 5.6, PHP 5.6.x, or 5.5.x already installed on your server along with its required extensions.
+MySQL 5.6.x and phpMyAdmin are also needed in order to proceed further.

 Navigate to your Apache web server’s location:

 Then use the following command to download a copy of Magento 2 from Github onto your web server’s directory.

 Now, you should extract your file.
 Although not necessary, it is recommended that you should change it’s name for easier later use.

 – $ tar -xzvf magento2-1.0.0-beta.tar.gz

 Now you will have to add a database named “magento2” in phpMyAdmin.
 After that, your databases should look like this:

 Step 4: Edit your PHP environment

 Any application using PHP as its programming language uses the php.ini file as its default configuration file.
 Because Magento 2 is a big platform and some resources will be a bit excesssively used, it is highly recommended that you edit some variables to prevent later troubles.